NYU-RTS/rag-forc-2025/presentation/slides.md

 figureFootnoteNumber: 1
 figureUrl: context_rot.png
 ---
-# Why not pass all the context to the LLM
+# Why not pass all the context to the LLM?

 - LLM context windows are limited
 - The advertised window =! usable window